Form Study Help & Information

 When looking at any completed race in horse form study, one key factor to consider is how the competitors have since performed.
 Obviously if a horse finished first in a race where the second, third and fourth all won their next race it may well be a further look - this is sometimes decribed as having 'franked the form'.
 Similarly if all horses have since ran and lost miserably it could be the form is not as valuable as perhaps it appears - you may often hear this in the context of a race not working out well.

-As part of our horse racing software package we have a form follower tool and hot/cold races feature which can easily provide these answers immediately.
+As part of the horse racing software package there is a form follower tool and hot/cold races feature which can easily provide these answers immediately.